gradle/gradle/design-docs/publication-model.md

 * The organisation, module and revision specified for an Ivy publication are non-empty strings.
 * Each publication identifier in the build (ie every publication in every project) is unique.
 * The XML actions do not change the publication identifier.

+### Test cases

+* Publication coordinates can contain non-ascii characters, whitespace, xml markup and reserved filesystem characters, where permitted by the format.
+  Verify that these publications can be resolved by Gradle.
+* Reasonable error messages are given when the above validation fails.

+## Validate artifact attributes

+Validate the following prior to publication:

+* The extension, classifier specified for a Maven artifact are non-empty strings.
+* The name, extension, type, and classifier if specified, for an Ivy artifact are non-empty strings.
+* When publishing to a repository, validate that each artifact (including the meta-data file) will be published as a separate resource.

+### Test cases

+* Artifact attributes can contain non-ascii characters, whitespace, xml markup and reserved filesystem characters, where permitted by the format.
+  Verify that these artifacts can be resolved by Gradle.
+* Reasonable error messages are given when the above validation fails.

 ## Customising the Maven and Ivy publication identifier